Batmanian/test-repo/README.md

 # Test Repo

-This code repository is designed to be eidted by contributors
+This code repository is designed to be eeditedd by contributors

 ## Installation